 Studying English Literature is both fun and useful.
 You will have the opportunity to read and discuss some of the most famous and exciting books ever written as well as learning how to appreciate the craft of the writers who produced them.
 Wherever possible we make sure that all drama texts studied are experienced as live theatre.

-AS Theme: Love Through the Ages
+Paper 1: Love Through the Ages

 Unit 1 – Love Through the ages: Shakespeare and Poetry ‘Othello’, ‘Taming of the Shrew’, or ‘Measure for Measure’ An anthrology of love poetry from across the ages